AlabamaASRL/asset_asrl/doc/tutorials/IntegratorGuide.rst

 Parrallel Integration
 #####################

-Finally, for all previously discussed :code:`.integrate methods`, we have corresponding multi-threaded :code:`_parallel` version which will integrate lists of initial conditions and final times in parallel.
-In each case, rather than passing a single initial state and final time, we pass a lists of each.
+Finally, for all previously discussed :code:`.integrate` methods, we have corresponding multi-threaded :code:`_parallel` versions which will integrate lists of initial conditions and final times in parallel.
+In each case, rather than passing a single initial state and final time, we pass lists of each.
 The outputs to the call will then be a list of length :code:`n` containing the outputs of the regular non-parallel method for the ith input state and final time.

 .. code-block:: python